IAMSUPERBOY/SAT_HACK_SELENIUM/README.md

 # Testcase generator
 ## Objective:
 The user can provide the link of the website that needs to be tested.
-The selenium framework is used for parsing the web page and then return its source code.
-This is then used as a part of a prompt given to gemini model.
-This then generates the required testcases in the form of an array of json objects that can be used for testing the application.
+The selenium framework is used for parsing the web page and then returns its source code.
+This is then used as part of a prompt given to the Gemini model.
+This generates the required testcases in the form of an array of JSON objects that can be used to test application.

-At present the application simply generates the testcases it can be then copied from streamlit frontend.
-Additional functionality intended would be to make selenium use the dummy data in testing the app.
+Presently the application simply generates the testcases which can be then be copied from Streamlit frontend.
+Additional functionality intended would be making selenium use the dummy data in testing the app.
 This functionality is still in progress.

 Required packages need to be installed.
-And don't forget to add your gemini api key.
+And don't forget to add your Gemini API key.

 It can be run by executing
 ```python3 -m streamlit run selenium_added.py```